ideabosque/datawald_nsagency/README.md

   }
   ```

-- **Page Limit:** Set the limit for pages displayed in search results.
+- **Page Limit**: Set a limit for the number of pages in search results.

   ```json
   {